fresholia/react-live-codeshare/README.md

 ## Environments Variables

 You must create this file in order to use some libraries in the project.
+In this project, we use [Supabase](https://supabase.io/) to handle the database work.

 Go to the root directory of the project, create a file named `.env`.